 For too long, New York Jets fans have endured being a walking, talking skeleton key of phenomenal fan rebuttals.

 It doesn’t matter if it’s after a brutal loss, the end of a horrible season or something else negative entirely, fans can always look on the brighter side – at least they aren’t the Jets.

 “Could be worse” is the sentiment fans of 30 NFL teams – sorry, not you, Cleveland – can always share should their team suffer a dismal season.

 If there’s one thing New York’s (other) faithful followers have on the rest of us, it’s thick skin.
 You’re either born with it, or you’ve been a Jets fan long enough.

 11. Consistency is Key

-No matter how embarrassing the Jets a draft pick, trade, play, game or season may be for Jets fans (obligatory butt fumble), nothing they suffer will ever be as broken as the Cleveland Browns’ bleak existence.
+No matter how embarrassing a draft pick, trade, play, game or entire season may be for Jets fans (obligatory butt fumble video), nothing they suffer will ever come close to the broken mental state that manifests from willingly being a part of the Cleveland Browns’ bleak existence.

-While the Jets stumble through each year like the Three Stooges, the Browns approach losing with a calculated precision that borders what some would consider crimes against humanity.
+While the Jets stumble through each season as smooth as Larry, Moe and Curly from The Three Stooges, the Browns approach losing with a calculated precision that borders what some would consider crimes against humanity.